katydecorah/katydecorah.github.io/_posts/2014-01-15-escape-by-carla-corrales.md

 This baby is scalable.
 [Open it up in CodePen](http://codepen.io/katydecorah/pen/mJeba) and change the `$size` (easter egg: try a number less than 5em).

 One last thing, did you give it a hover yet?
 Scroll back up there and do it.
 Yes, I am bossing you.

+### Updated 01/17/2014

+I wanted to give this Pen a little more pizazz by making the dial spin immediately and then spin again on hover.
+To make this happen, I needed to trade in my `transition` for `animation`, but more importantly, I needed to learn more about `animation-play-state`.
+I had never thought to use this property until I read Lea Verou's, [Smooth state animations with animation-play-state](http://lea.verou.me/2014/01/smooth-state-animations-with-animation-play-state/).

+Starting out, I added the `animation` to `.marker:after` and I added `animation-play-state` to `.marker:hover:after`.
+I wanted the animation to play and then play again on `:hover`.
+After trying out all of the values and combinations of values, I finally began to understand this property.
+I like to think about `animation-play-state` like watching a movie and the remote is my `:hover` target.

+<h4><i class="fa fa-play">&nbsp;</i> <code>animation-play-state: running;</code></h4>

+For my first try, I used the value `running`.
+Nothing happened.
+The animation was already running and then on `:hover`, I asked it to run again.

+If I'm watching a movie and press play then my action won't be productive.

+<h4><i class="fa fa-pause">&nbsp;</i> <code>animation-play-state: paused;</code></h4>

+Next, I tried the alternate value, `paused`.
+It kind of worked.
+The animation didn't play when I was hovering, but it played once I hovered off of the target.

+If I'm watching a movie and I press pause, the movie will pause.
+I'm guessing that the animation restarted because it triggered the original `animation` on `.marker:after` to run again.
+(I need to look into this.)

+<h4><i class="fa fa-pause">&nbsp;</i> <i class="fa fa-play">&nbsp;</i> <code>animation-play-state: paused, running;</code></h4>

+A little confused with my previous tries, I checked out [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-play-state).
+I read that both values can be used, which led me to try `paused, running`.
+This value worked great!
+The dial spun on `:hover`.

+I was watching a movie, I paused it and then played it again.

+This example might be a little stilted; I definitely plan on exploring `animation-play-state` more!